stefangary/ariane-packaging/DataFlow.md

 # Step 1: Preparing the node for a parallel run

-Input files need to be copied to the node with **setup_node.sh**.
+Software and data need to be put on the node with two scripts:

++ **setup_node.sh** will install necessary software.
+After development is done, this script will only need to be run once, an image will be taken of the VM disk, and then can be used later.

-This setup includes ~82GB for the VIKING20 velocity fields as well as ~5GB for the **mesh_mask.nc** grid information and ~300 MB for bottom properties information.
++ **copy_data_to_node.sh** will copy input files to the node.
+This stage of setup includes ~82GB for the VIKING20 velocity fields as well as ~5GB for the **mesh_mask.nc** grid information and ~300 MB for bottom properties information.
 These big files are stored in gs://viking20.

 There are also smaller files  that set the parameters of the run - they are pulled from ./run by the ARIANE